You don't manage memory.

 Specialization

-Each agent writes to its own topic.
+Each agent in zetetic writes to its own topic in Cortex.
 Engineer's debugging notes don't clutter tester's recall.

-Decisions auto-protect and propagate.
-When engineer decides “use Redis over Memcached,” every agent sees it.
+Decisions auto-protect and propagate (Wegner 1987).
+When engineer decides “use Redis over Memcached,” every agent sees it next session.

 Briefing